AvMavs/MIST-Bandit/bandit.md

 Ran `ls`.
 Got absolutely nothing.
 So, they really did mean that the file is stored "somewhere on the server".
 The given conditions said that the file was **owned by user bandit7, owned by group bandit6, and 33 bytes in size**.

 Using the `find` command like before after referring to the documentation, I entered `find / -user bandit7 -group bandit6 -size 33c`.
-I used `/` since it looks everywhere across the `root` directory.
+I used `/` since it looks everywhere across the `root` directory, `-user bandit7` because that is the user who owns it, `-group bandit6` because that is the user who owns it (personally, I feel numbers > names, but hey, I'm lazy00), and `-size 1033c` indicates the size.

 ```yaml
 find: ‘/etc/ssl/private’: Permission denied